DaranDachte/E-commerce/README.md

 In this project, I decided to study how the <b>Mantine UI</b> framework works and created an E-Commerce website using it.
 I liked the Mantine and I hope to do another project with it to consolidate the knowledge gained.  https://mantine.dev/ [](http://a.com)

-I also used the site https://dummyjson.com/ to send requests and get the data necessary for work.
+I also used the website https://dummyjson.com/ to send requests and get the data necessary for work.

 I took the icons from the tabler-icons-react library at https://tabler-icons.io/

-I found the illustrations on the site https://undraw.co/
+I found the illustrations on the website https://undraw.co/

-I created my logo using the site https://logo.com/
+I created my logo using the website https://logo.com/

 The favicon was created using https://favicon.io/